 It can be quite unnerving if your horse is inclined to rush his fences.
 It makes it difficult for you to see a good stride to the fence, and often results in the horse getting quicker and quicker as your round progresses.
+Here are some jumping exercises for horses that rush to help curb and solve the problem.

 Strangely, the more you take your leg off the horse and try to pull him to make him go slower, the more likely he is to rush.
 Horses often start to rush because they are worried that the rider isn’t giving them enough impulsion and try to communicate to the rider that they would like a rather more positive approach to the fence in order to clear the back bar.
 Often these are very intelligent horses, so you have to come up with ways to make them think more on the approach to the fence.